stevenvanh/iot-curriculum/labs/iot/environment-monitor/steps/rules-pi-led-sensehat-command.md

 Once the webhook is tested, it can be added to a rule.

-Once a rule has been created, the devices that is responds too cannot be changed, so you will need to disable or delete the old rule.
+Once a rule has been created, the devices that is responds to cannot be changed, so you will need to disable or delete the old rule.

 1. Create a new rule using the steps from the previous section.
 Name it `Temperature Alert`, ensure the `Environment Monitor v3` device template is selected, and the condition is set on the `Temperature` telemetry value.
 There is no need to add an email action.